weijias-opensource/SDI/README.md

 SEISMIC DAYLIGHT IMAGING
 ========================

-This novel approach is based on the priciple by Claerbout (1968).
+This novel receiver-based approach is based on the priciple by Claerbout (1968).

 Citations
 =========